GLIMPSE-D: Metallicity Decline in Faint Galaxies: Implications for [O III]+Hb Luminosity Function and Reionisation Budget: Results and discussions

-To describe the dependence of the R3 ratio on \muv\ we propose four simple prescription models, based on the data available at $6<z<9$.
-Since the sample is at $7<z<9$ is small, we assume that R3(\muv) does not evolve over $6 < z < 9$. {\em i)} A median value $\Rthree=5.1_{-2.2}^{+1.6}$, independent of \muv.
-It exhibits a fairly unrealistic view, as the MZR predicts a decrease of the oxygen abundance for fainter galaxies \citep[e.g.][]{chemerynska_extreme_2024}, also supported by observations \citep[e.g.,][]{vanzella_extremely_2023}, but it provides a test of a homogeneous population in oxygen abundance. {\em ii)} A sigmoid fit of the running median.
-This model follows the observational data, with the assumption of a relatively high faint-end metallicity floor ($\sim 4\%$ solar) due to incompleteness at $\muv \gtrsim -16$. {\em iii)} the same as ii) with a sharp cut-off at $\muv > -14$, representing an extreme scenario where the very faint galaxy population is dominated by metal-poor galaxies. {\em iv)} the same as ii), with a faint-end metallicity floor fixed to the 16-84 percentile value of the most-metal poor object observed so far at our redshifts \citep[LAP1][]{vanzella_extremely_2023}.
+To describe the dependence of the R3 ratio on \muv\ we propose four simple prescription models based on the data available at $6<z<9$.
+Since the sample at $7<z<9$ is small, we assumed that R3(\muv) does not evolve over $6 < z < 9$.
+These prescriptions are as follows. {\em i)} A median value of $\Rthree=5.1_{-2.2}^{+1.6}$, independently of \muv.
+It exhibits a fairly unrealistic view, as the mass-metallicity relationship predicts a decrease of the oxygen abundance for fainter (i.e. lower mass) galaxies \citep[e.g.][]{chemerynska_extreme_2024}, also supported by observations \citep[e.g.][]{vanzella_extremely_2023}, but it provides a test of a homogeneous population in oxygen abundance. {\em ii)} A sigmoid fit of the running median.
+This model follows the observational data, with the assumption of a relatively high faint-end metallicity floor ($\sim 4\%$ solar) due to incompleteness at $\muv \gtrsim -16$. {\em iii)} The same features as prescription ii) but with a sharp cut-off at $\muv > -14$, representing an extreme scenario where the very-faint galaxy population is dominated by metal-poor galaxies. {\em iv)} The same features as prescription ii) but with a faint-end metallicity floor fixed to the 16th-84th percentile value of the most-metal poor object observed so far during re-ionisation \citep[LAP1][]{vanzella_extremely_2023}.
 These scenarios are displayed in Fig.~\ref{fig:r3muv_models}.